BWHellar/portfolioproject3/README.md

 ## Setup/Installation Requirements

--   Please clone from the Github repo
+-   Please clone from the Github repo https://bwhellar.github.io/portfolioproject3/
--   Click on the link provided
+-   Input numbers into the input box

 This app requires the internet as it uses HTMl and CSS and Javascript.